logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 ```

 ##### Run a working example.
-For a complete working example, you can run [this docker compose file.](https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/docker-compose.yaml)
+For a complete working example, you can run [this docker compose file](https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/docker-compose.yaml) for the [Logz.io Hotrod demo application](/user-guide/distributed-tracing/trace-hotrod-demo).

   1. Download the docker compose file.